Conformal embeddings of $S^2\to\mathbb{R}^3$ with prescribed mean curvature: A variational approach: Notation, definitions and known results

 Let us consider the case $M=S^m$ with the standard metric $\ig_{S^m}$.
-Let $Spec(D)$ denote the spectrum of the Dirac operator $D$.
+For simplicity, we denote $D=D_{\ig_{S^m}}$ the associated Dirac operator on the spinor bundle $\mbs(S^m)$.
+Let $Spec(D)$ be its spectrum.
 It is well-known that $D$ is essentially self-adjoint in $L^2(S^m,\mbs(S^m))$ and has compact resolvents (see \cite{Friedrich, Lawson, Ginoux}).
-Particularly, we have
+Furthermore, we have

 and, for each $j$, the eigenvalues $\pm(\frac{m}2+j)$ have the multiplicity